SSD Coordinators should work with AP Coordinators to do the following:

 - Multiple-day testing exams

-- Listening and speaking/sight-singing scripts for exams in world languages and cultures and Music Theory
+- Listening and speaking/sight-singing scripts for world language and Music Theory exams

 An AP Nonstandard Administration Report (NAR) must be completed for each student approved for testing accommodations by the College Board.
 An NAR is needed for each AP Exam the student takes.

 Before AP Exams, SSD Coordinators take the following steps: